 In January 2010, Cablevision Systems Corporation filed a petition for writ of certiorari with the United States Supreme Court, seeking review of a decision of the United States Court of Appeals for the Second Circuit upholding an FCC order enforcing a commercial television station's must-carry rights.
-Cablevision seeks not only reversal of the Court of Appeals decision applying the must-carry requirements on the facts at issue, but also to invalidate the must-carry requirements entirely as impermissible because it restricts Cablevision's freedom of speech rights under the First Amendment and it confiscates Cablevision's property rights under the First Amendment and it confiscates Cablevision's property rights under the First Amendment and it confiscates Cablevision's property rights under the First Amendment and it confiscates Cablevision's property rights under the First Amendment and it confiscates Cablevision's property rights under the First Amendment and it confiscates Cablevision's property rights under the First Amendment and it confiscates Cablevision's property rights under the First Amendment and it confiscates Cablevision's property rights under the First Amendment and it confiscates Cablevision's property rights under the First Amendment of the United States Constitution.
+Cablevision seeks not only reversal of the Court of Appeals decision applying the must-carry requirements to the facts at issue, but also to invalidate the must-carry requirements entirely as impermissible because it restricts Cablevision's freedom of speech rights under the First Amendment and it confiscates Cablevision's property rights under the Fifth Amendment of the United States Constitution.
 We cannot predict whether the Supreme Court will issue the writ and if it does, what the outcome would be or how it may affect our business.